 Complaints System Representatives at Workforce Solutions Offices may facilitate, as appropriate, discussion between the parties to a complaint to reach an informal resolution.
 The local Complaints System Representative must act as an impartial facilitator and may not propose a solution or dictate terms of a settlement to the parties.
 If the parties reach an informal resolution to the complaint, the local Complaints System Representative must ensure that both parties affirm the terms of the agreement through written signature (including electronically) and document the informal resolution and record the outcome on the Complaint Log.

-ES Supervisory staff are responsible for maintaining an activity log that includes all actions and documents relating to local ES or employment-related law complaints received.
+Boards are responsible for ensuring that appropriate supervisors and local Complaint System Representatives maintain an activity log that includes all actions and documents relating to local ES or employment-related law complaints received.
 At a minimum this log must include all relevant information on complaint referrals from MSFWs, a notation of the type of complaint, a copy of the original complaint form, a copy of any ES-related reports, any relevant correspondence, a list of actions taken, a record of pertinent telephone calls, and all correspondence relating to the complaint.
 This information must be documented and maintained in accordance with TWC’s approved Record Retention Schedule.

 TWC Complaint Determination Notice